zenstruck/assert/README.md

 ## `Zenstruck\Assert`

 This is the main entry point for making assertions.
 When the methods on this class are called, they throw a `Zenstruck\Assert\AssertionFailed` on failure.
-If the do not throw this exception, they are considered successful.
+If they do not throw this exception, they are considered successful.

 When using a PHPUnit-based framework, failed assertions are auto-converted to PHPUnit